 3. PACK SNACKS

 Pack some snacks to keep those blood sugar levels up.
 Cartons of juice, fruit, crackers, snack bars and popcorn (or vegetable crisps) are easily portable and will stave of hunger pangs.
 While most festivals now boast a mind-boggling number of food trucks, queues tend to be long - so it's good to be prepared for whining kids!

 4. bring entertainment

 Forget about lugging around cumbersome toys – but consider bringing a few props in case your kids get bored.
 Crayons and paper, bubbles and a few costumes will help keep them occupied during any down-time.
 And let's not forget those glowsticks!
 Consider bringing your own to avoid the queues (and cost).

 Rather than packing bulky coats or sweaters, take lots of light layers, as well as a few handy waterproofs.
 Take a few plastic bags so you can pack away clothes when they get too filthy to reuse – all that running around in the grass and fields translates to children going through a lot of clothing.

 Little legs get tired easily, so it's a good idea to bring a cart with you or see if the festival has one for hire.
 They're the perfect mode of transportation for little ones, plus great for carrying anything else you might need for the day.
 Add a pillow and a blanket for easy napping.

 At home, little ones may have a set nap time and only eat proper meals for dinner but at a festival you should prepare to be a little more flexible about their schedule and routines.
 Don't panic.
-The world won't end if they only eat doughnuts for dinner one evening (but do emphasise that this is a treat – not to be confused with a new normal!).
+The world won't end if they only eat doughnuts for dinner one evening (just as long as they know it's a one-off treat!).

 Write your mobile phone number on children's arms or label their clothing with your contact info in case they get lost.
-Depending on how old your child is, talk to them about what the people who work at the event look like and what to do if you get separated.
+Depending on their age, try and flag up any festival staff, so your kids will know who to approach if they get separated.